 -others: the company has no registered office in Poland; in this case, if the company does however have a permanent place of business then it will submit the registration with the tax office in the area where this place of business is located.

-Please note that the examples above should be used as a general guideline and it is recommended to consult with one of our agents after you open a company in Poland in order to determine if the business activities make it mandatory to register for VAT purposes.
+Please note that the examples above should be used as a general guideline and it is recommended to consult with one of our agents after you open a company in Poland in 2021 in order to determine if the business activities make it mandatory to register for VAT purposes.

 In those cases in which the taxable person is unable to be present in the country for VAT registration purposes, a representative can be appointed by means of a power of attorney.
 This involves a set of costs as well as the actual preparation of the document, however, one of our agents can handle this procedure and assist you as a representative.
 When using this method the power of attorney can be either a specific one (solely for the purpose of the VAT registration) or a general one (that will allow the appointee to also take care of other matters, as per the instructions in the document).